Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-stop-cat-from-scratching-furniture.md

 *Disclosure: As an Amazon Associate, ForPetsWithLove earns from qualifying purchases.
 We only recommend products we trust.*

-## Why Do Cats Scratch Furniture?
+## Why do cats scratch furniture?

 Understanding why cats scratch helps you redirect the behavior effectively.
 Scratching is instinctual and serves several important purposes:

-- **Removing dead nail sheaths:** Cats shed old nail layers through scratching
+- Removing dead nail sheaths: Cats shed old nail layers through scratching
-- **Marking territory:** Scent glands in paw pads leave familiar marks
+- Marking territory: Scent glands in paw pads leave familiar marks
-- **Stretching:** Scratching provides a full-body stretch and muscle exercise
+- Stretching: Scratching provides a full-body stretch and muscle exercise
-- **Relieving stress:** Scratching releases tension and feels good
+- Relieving stress: Scratching releases tension and feels good
-- **Visual communication:** Scratched surfaces signal territory to other cats
+- Visual communication: Scratched surfaces signal territory to other cats

 Cats who scratch furniture aren't being "bad"—they're simply using available surfaces for natural behaviors.
 Your job is to make better alternatives more appealing than your sofa.

-## How Do I Redirect My Cat to Appropriate Surfaces?
+## How do i redirect my cat to appropriate surfaces?

 ### Step 1: Provide the Right Scratching Posts

 Cats are picky about what they scratch.
 Offer variety and observe preferences:

-- **Texture preferences:** Some cats prefer sisal rope, others carpet, cardboard, or wood
+- Texture preferences: Some cats prefer sisal rope, others carpet, cardboard, or wood
-- **Orientation:** Offer both vertical and horizontal options
+- Orientation: Offer both vertical and horizontal options
-- **Stability:** Posts must be sturdy and not wobble when scratched
+- Stability: Posts must be sturdy and not wobble when scratched
-- **Height:** Vertical posts should be tall enough for your cat to stretch fully (at least 30 inches)
+- Height: Vertical posts should be tall enough for your cat to stretch fully (at least 30 inches)
-- **Quantity:** One post per cat plus one extra, spread throughout your home
+- Quantity: One post per cat plus one extra, spread throughout your home

 Place scratching posts:
-- **Near furniture:** your cat already scratches
+- Near furniture: your cat already scratches
-- **Near sleeping areas:** cats stretch after waking
+- Near sleeping areas: cats stretch after waking
-- **Along pathways:** cats mark territory as they move through space
+- Along pathways: cats mark territory as they move through space
-- **Near entry points:** cats mark when entering new spaces
+- Near entry points: cats mark when entering new spaces

 ### Step 2: Make the Posts Irresistible

-- **Add appeal:** Rub catnip onto posts and surrounding surfaces
+- Add appeal: Rub catnip onto posts and surrounding surfaces
-- **Play nearby:** Use feather wands or toys near posts to create positive associations
+- Play nearby: Use feather wands or toys near posts to create positive associations
-- **Reward use:** Give treats and praise when your cat approaches or uses the post
+- Reward use: Give treats and praise when your cat approaches or uses the post
-- **Multiple options:** Offer different materials and orientations to find preferences
+- Multiple options: Offer different materials and orientations to find preferences

 **Recommended Products:**
 - **[SmartCat Ultimate Scratching Post](https://www.amazon.com/dp/B0006N9I5M?tag=forpetswith07-20)** - Tall, stable, sisal-wrapped